 How Do I Get There?

 While we have spoken for many years about obtaining an old church bus and picking folks up, at this time we don’t typically have a way to pick up people and bring them to rituals.
-That said, if you come to a couple of meetings (down at the Columbus main library, which is on the bus lines), you can always ask around and see if anyone will be able to bring you to a future ritual, if you don’t drive.
+That said, if you come to a couple of meetings (down at the Columbus Main Library or The Magical Druid, both of which are on the bus lines), you can always ask around and see if anyone can bring you to a future ritual, if you don’t drive.

 Directions to all our High Days are posted to our website, just beneath the description, on our main page as soon as it is updated with the next rite.
 This usually happens about a month before the High Day.